gmyrland/hg.gmyrland.com/content/data/2019-02-03_exploratory_analysis.md

 ![Altitude v Distance](/data/img/explore_alt_v_distance.png)

 This plot is largely the same as the previous one, but is "stretched" or "squished" horizontally based on the speed of the glider.
-Since we now know distance, we can determine the ground speed between adjacent data points using *speed = distance / time*.
+Since we now know distance, we can determine the ground speed between adjacent data points using,

+\\[ speed = distance / time \\].

 ![Speed v Time](/data/img/explore_speed_v_time.png)

-This plot shows an initial tow speed over approximately 8 m/s (29 kph).
+This plot shows an initial tow speed of approximately 8 m/s (29 kph).
 It then shows something interesting -- a series of peaks and troughs, ranging between approximately 6 to 18 m/s (22 to 64 kph).

 These patterns indicate that the glider is circling.